genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 ### Rights polling
 The GUI can receive rights from a process called `GENESIS_AUTH_DATASERVER`.
 The view `ALL_USER_RIGHTS` displays all users and codes.
 A logged-in user should automatically set the Filter expression to be `USER_NAME`=='xxx' to receive push updates to user privileges.

+### Working with heartbeats (non-web applications only)
+If you are building a desktop application that does not connect to a web host, the server can be set up to receive heartbeat messages after the user has been authenticated (as defined in the interval setting on the ACK message).

+In response to a heartbeat, the GUI receives a list of available services to connect to, along with their details; if the environment is configured not to use Consul as the cluster mode, this can include multiple hostnames.

+If the back end of your non-web application is not using the Consul cluster mode, a client can use the services in this list in the order that they are defined.
+Existing connections can simply ignore the order changes, but in the event of failover or reconnection, the order must be adhered to.

+#### Heartbeat request

+    MESSAGE_TYPE = EVENT_HEARTBEAT
+    USER_NAME = JohnWolf

+#### Heartbeat response
+    MESSAGE_TYPE = EVENT_HEARTBEAT_ACK
+    DETAILS.SERVICE[0].NAME = SBL_EVENT_HANDLER
+    DETAILS.SERVICE[0].ENCRYPTED = false
+    DETAILS.SERVICE[0].HOST[0].NAME = genesisserv1
+    DETAILS.SERVICE[0].HOST[0].PORT = 9001
+    DETAILS.SERVICE[0].HOST[1].NAME = genesisserv2
+    DETAILS.SERVICE[0].HOST[1].PORT = 9001
+    DETAILS.SERVICE[1].NAME = SBL_DATA_SERVER
+    DETAILS.SERVICE[1].ENCRYPTED = false
+    DETAILS.SERVICE[1].HOST[0].NAME = genesisserv1
+    DETAILS.SERVICE[1].HOST[0].PORT = 9002
+    DETAILS.SERVICE[1].HOST[1].NAME = genesisserv2
+    DETAILS.SERVICE[1].HOST[1].PORT = 9002

 ## Entity management
 In the Genesis low-code platform, there are profiles, users and rights.
 A profile is a group of users, which can be permissioned.
 For example, you could have a SALES_TRADER group in which all users have the same permissions.
 In all cases where you specify either a right for a user/profile, or a user in a profile, the event represents what you want the entity to look like; i.e. if you amend a profile and don't supply a user that previously was part of that profile, then that user will be removed from that profile on the server.